Orioles slug their way past Indians 13-0

 Cashner retired 11 consecutive batters before allowing a bloop single to Carlos Santana.

 The Orioles broke open the game with six runs in the fourth.
 Santander started the rally with a 410-foot solo homer.
 Jonathan Villar and Mancini later added back-to-back RBI doubles.
-Núñez ended Plesac’s afternoon with a solo shot to center.
+Nunez ended Plesac’s afternoon with a solo shot to center.

 Plesac had his shortest start over seven outings this season, allowing seven runs and seven hits with four strikeouts and three walks over 32/3 innings.